AlGepe/OmniSnippets_JS/docs/stdCustomJS/formatNumbers.rst

 Before we get into the meat of the subject, we need to remember the differences between a *string* and a *number* when talking about types of variables.

-A *string* is a variable representing text, that means that it can be concatenated but not added up since it does not represent any mathematical concept or value.
+A *string* is a variable **representing text**, that means that it can be concatenated but not added up since it does not represent any mathematical concept or value.

-A *number* is a variable representing a numerical value.
+A *number* is a variable **representing a numerical value**.
 It cannot be concatenated but it can be added, subtracted, multiplied...
 We cannot change its appearance, all we can do is change it's value (and precision).

 .. tip::
     If in doubt, you can always use ``typeof`` in customJS to check which type of variable you are working with.
-We have to keep this in mind because once a *number* has been formatted as a *string*, you cannot perform arithmetic operations on it unless you convert it back to a *number*.
+We have to keep this in mind because once a *number* has been formatted as a *string*, you **cannot perform arithmetic operations on it** unless you convert it back to a *number*.

 For this reason we will specify clearly in each example what type of output they produce.